Boundary Planning and Enrollment Management

 -

-Q. How exactly should we understand and define "neighborhoods"?
+How exactly should we understand and define "neighborhoods"?

-A. Neighborhood subdivisions are defined areas with divided plots of land that make up a community of homes.
+Neighborhood subdivisions are defined areas with divided plots of land that make up a community of homes.
 Master-Planned communities are larger-scale, mixed-use residential developments.
 These developments provide residents with amenities such as parks, playgrounds, tennis courts, commercial enterprises like stores and restaurants, office space, and multi-family residences.
 Several neighborhood subdivisions are included within a master-planned community.
 As stated in policy FC(Local), master-planned communities are not considered neighborhoods.